 13. NG-RAN responds to the AMF, and the AMF provides a response to the Namf_Communication_NonUeN2MessageTransfer request from the TSCTSF instance.

-NG-RAN stops reporting the TSS attributes to the AMF once all TSCTSF instances have sent an Namf_Communication_NonUeN2MessageTransfer with an N2 Container indicating to stop reporting NG-RAN timing synchronization status.
+For each TSCTSF instance, NG-RAN stops reporting the TSS attributes to the AMF once the TSCTSF instances has sent an Namf_Communication_NonUeN2MessageTransfer with an N2 Container indicating to stop reporting NG-RAN timing synchronization status.

 14. After receiving an Namf_Communication_NonUeN2MessageTransfer response or Namf_Communication_N2InfoNotify request, the TSCTSF invokes the Namf_Communication_NonUeN2InfoUnSubscribe service operation to the AMF to unsubscribe from the NG-RAN timing synchronization status updates.